rahnoff/DevOps/Ansible/Ansible_1/README.md

 **vars** folder for variables<br />

-Flask app supports GET and POST methods with json type of data as a request containing emoji and count, responds with different number of emoji strings depending on count value<br />
+Flask app supports GET and POST methods with json type of data as a request containing emoji and count, responds with different number of emoji depending on count value<br />

 To test app with POST method type: `curl -H "Content-Type: application/json" -X POST -d'{"word" : "wolf", "count" : 5}' http://name_of_managed_host/emoji`<br />
 `-H` option indicates the type of data being sent in the request body<br />